datanav/docs/configuration.rst

        You do not need include any prefix sets to use the :ref:`common RDF prefixes <built_in_prefixes>` (i.e. RDF, RDFS, OWL and so on).
      -
      -

+   * - ``keep_existing_solr_ids``
+     - Boolean
+     - This can be set to True in order to try to reuse the existing solr-id of an entity, even if the solr-ids of the entity no longer contains the solr-id that exists on the solr server.
+       The cons of doing this is that it requires a http-request to solr for *each and every* entity, so it is *very* expensive.
+This option should therefore be set to false in cases where the id-problem is not likely to occur.
+     - false
+     -

 Example configuration